valecor95/QuickEvent/Documentation.md

 ### Notification service
 In this service we use Socket.io for allows the real-time sending of notifications.
 AMQP is used for sends and receivs all notifications.
 We have a topic exchange called "notify" and a queue for each user called "email" (Note: email is a primary key in the app).
-Each queue have two key: "email" for personal notification and "all" for notifications for everyone.
+Each queue have two key: "email" for personal notifications and "all" for notifications for everyone.

 Everything is managed by the event based programming of Socket.io in this way:
 (Example where a user creates an event and server send a notification to all users connected.
-We do a similar method also for the other event.
+We use a similar method also for the other events.
 See "routes/events.js")

-1) After login user will be in welcome page.
+1) After login, user will be in welcome page.
 Here client sends to server a "notify" event with its email:

 ![img notify-connection](http://i67.tinypic.com/bgshli.png)
 (welcome.handlebars)